Scribbling: before and after the letter

 Love one another

 4.3 What is added when the crowded pencilled similar items on the other side of the torn paper are taken into account?
 This conveys the sense of rapid thoughts and memories unleashed by the start of recollection indicated on the top side of the paper.
 It also has overlaps of names that occur on both sides of the torn sheet, and it implies more of a direct relationship between the scribbling here and something that could be described as before’, ‘a text’ in the sense used earlier.
+‘Set’ is an interpolated researcher phrase, with these being the groupings or sets that seem to exist when the eye is cast over this scrap of paper.

 5. Scribbling and writing ‘before’